 Where na,y,s is the number of fish sampled by a set, Atrawl indicates the area covered by the trawl, Acell is the area of a grid cell (i.e. R2), and qa is the catchability coefficient of each age.
 Here, catchabilities were defined using a logistic curve controlled by a steepness, k, and midpoint parameter, x0.
 The lengths of the fish sampled by the set are then simulated using the von Bertalanffy growth equation found above in the Simulate abundance section.
 Depending on the number of fish caught, sub-sampling is then conducted.
 Specifically, a maximum number of lengths are measured per set, Mlengths, and a maximum number of ages, Mages, are sampled per length group, lgroup, per division.
-Such sub-sampling is common in fisheries-independent surveys as it is costly to sample every fish sampled.
+Such sub-sampling is common in fisheries-independent surveys as it is costly to sample every fish captured.
 Age determination is especially time-consuming, which is why age sampling tends to be length-stratified.

-The function sim_survey can be used to simulate data from one survey over a population simulated using sim_distribution.
-This function simulates the sampling process of the survey and, as such, requires a closure for defining catchability as a function of age and definitions of the design of the survey.
+The function sim_survey can be used to simulate data from one survey over a population created using sim_distribution.
+The sim_survey function simulates the sampling process of the survey and, as such, requires a closure for defining catchability as a function of age and definitions of the design of the survey.
 Specifically, the q argument requires a closure, such as sim_logistic, for defining the probability of catching specific age groups, trawl dimensions are defined in the trawl_dim argument, and set, length and age sampling effort are defined using the set_den, lengths_cap and ages_cap arguments, respectively.
-Multiple simulations of the same survey can be run using the n_sims argument, however, it is important not to request large numbers of simulations because this function can quickly deplete a computers RAM.
-Defaults used in the function and for the case study roughly correspond to the assumed catchability in NAFO division 3Ps as well as the sampling protocol used in the survey of this stock (Table 1).
+Multiple simulations of the same survey can be run using the n_sims argument, however, requesting large numbers of simulations can be computational demanding depending on the processing capacity available .
 Below we use sim_survey to simulate two surveys over our case study population, of which one is set-up to have higher sampling effort than the other.